atomist-skills/gcf-java11-clojure/README.md

 INFO: URL: http://localhost:8080/
 ```

-and now that this is running, just `curl htp://localhost:8080` to run the function locally.
+Now that this is running, you can test this locally with `curl htp://localhost:8080`.

 ## Deploying the Uberjar